jaimelopez98/Sex-differences-in-activity-intensity-distribution-across-day-preschoolers-children-adolescents/README.md

-# Sex differences in activity intensity distribution from childhood to adolescence: findings from three studies in Norway and Belgium.
+# Sex differences in the activity intensity distribution throughout the day in preschoolers, children and adolescents: A multi-study analysis.

 Code to examine how the physical activity (PA) differed by sex from age 3 to 17 depending on the day of the the week and across the time, using three different approaches:
   1) Linear regression to calculate sex differences considering time spent in sedentary behaviour, light PA, moderate PA and vigorous PA.